-Mr. LeClainche is an experienced trial attorney, whose recent admission to the prestigious American College of Trial Lawyers attests to his reputation among peers as an outstanding trial lawyer.
+Mr. LeClainche is an experienced trial attorney, whose admission to the prestigious American College of Trial Lawyers attests to his reputation among peers as an outstanding trial lawyer.
 He understands, however, that legal skill in a courtroom is only a part of the qualifications that a good attorney brings to the practice in representing the victims of negligence.
 Equally important is the empathy an attorney must possess in counseling and guiding these victims and their families.
 The best attorneys are advisers and advocates, compassionate yet aggressive—a partner to clients, making them part of the team.
 These are traits that Mr. LeClainche brings to each of his cases.

 Prior to joining Cohen Milstein in 2015, Mr. LeClainche was a name partner in a boutique trial law firm based in West Palm Beach.
-A Florida Board-Certified Civil Trial Lawyer since 1996 with more than three decades of experience litigating civil lawsuits, Mr. LeClainche is both a veteran attorney and a seasoned investigator, investing the time necessary to unearth and analyze every potentially relevant facet of a case.
+A Florida Board-Certified Civil Trial Lawyer since 1996 with nearly four decades of experience litigating civil lawsuits, Mr. LeClainche is both a veteran attorney and a seasoned investigator, investing the time necessary to unearth and analyze every potentially relevant facet of a case.
 Many of his cases represent the cutting edge of both medicine and law, and grow out of the evolution of medicine and its practice.
 The cases may be different, but the complexities, challenges and stakes are always high, requiring attention to detail – and dedication to a client’s needs and concerns.

 Some of Mr. LeClainche’s litigation and trial successes include the following notable matters: